MarvellEmbeddedProcessors/dao/doc/guides/prog_guide/liquid_crypto_lib.rst

 cryptographic and compression related operations.
 The queues are used to manage the execution of cryptographic and compression/decompression operations in a non-blocking manner, allowing multiple operations to be executed concurrently.
-The library provides a set of APIs for various cryptographic operations, including symmetric encryption, hashing, and public key cryptography.
+The library provides a set of APIs for various cryptographic operations, including symmetric encryption, hashing, public key cryptography, and post-quantum cryptography.
 It also provides APIs for deflate algorithm compression and decompression operations.

 .. note::